rocket-pool/docs.rocketpool.net/docs/en/odao/testing.md

 If you receive this, then your watchtower can build the tree correctly.

 ::: danger NOTE
-While this proves you can build the tree, you _must_ ensure your Web3.Storage API token has been entered into the Smartnode's configuration so it can upload the resulting tree to IPFS.
+While this proves you can build the tree, you _must_ ensure your Web3.Storage API token has been entered into the Smart Node's configuration so it can upload the resulting tree to IPFS.
 :::

 ### Next Steps